neemakot/Fact-Checking-Survey/README.md

 Fact checking is the process of establishing the veracity of claims i.e., to distinguish between false stories (e.g., misattributions, rumours, hoaxes) and facts.

 Over the past few years the use of deep learning methods for fact checking and fake news detection have become a popular.
-Indeed, several exciting breakthroughs have occured in automated fact checking thanks in large part due to new datasets (e.g., [FEVER](https://fever.ai/)) and advances in machine learning for NLP.
+Indeed, several exciting breakthroughs have occurred in automated fact checking thanks in large part due to new datasets (e.g., [FEVER](https://fever.ai/)) and advances in machine learning for NLP.
 However there are still some limitations in this research area, the one we focus on in this work in our work is __explanations__ for automated fact checking.

 The pipeline commonly employed for automated fact-checking consists of four parts (subtasks).
 We propose that post-hoc explanations are an important and necessary extension of this pipeline.